rdkcentral/meta-rdk-auxiliary/docs/volatile-bind-gen.md

 This bbclass standardizes the management of volatile binds in a layered build system, allowing configurations to be handled independently across different layers.

 ## Functionality of volatile-bind-gen.bbclass
-- Parses bind mount configurations from the `VOLATILE_BINDS` variable.
+- Parses bind configurations from the `VOLATILE_BINDS` variable.
-- Dynamically creates systemd service unit files during rootfs generation
+- Dynamically creates systemd service units during rootfs generation
 - Installs and enables each generated service.
 - Installs the `mount-copybind`.
 - If the service or `mount-copybind` already exists, a warning is logged and reinstallation is skipped.